 A selection of podcasts, articles, and questions for reflection to help guide you in your prayer during Holy Week.

-As we prepare for the Lenten season, below are commonly asked questions that can help deepen our understanding of the meaning behind this Liturgical season:
+As we prepare for Lent, below are commonly asked questions that can help deepen our understanding of the meaning behind this liturgical season:

 Lent is the period of forty days in which the Church prepares for Holy Week and Easter.
 It has been observed as a time of penance and renewal for the whole Church, with fasting and abstinence, since the fourth century.
 “By the solemn forty days of Lent the Church unites herself each year to the mystery of Jesus in the desert” (Catechism of the Catholic Church, no. 540).
 The Church sets before us the example of Christ in the desert, so that with him we can prepare for the celebration of Passiontide and Easter by purifying our hearts, taking our Christian life more seriously, and practicing penance.